Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

-Figure \ref{fig3} presents the temperature dependence of the in-plane and the out-of-plane phonon modes of Bi$_{2}$Te$_{3}$ connected to hybrid.
-Unlike pristine Bi$_{2}$Te$_{3}$ (see the inset of Figure \ref{fig3}a and \ref{fig3}c) \cite{buchenau2020temperature}, at/around 60 K, respective phonon modes, E$_{g}^{2} $ (see Figure \ref{fig3}a) and A$_{1g}^{2} $ (see Figure \ref{fig3}c), show clear deviation ($\bigtriangleup\omega_{5K}$) of 1.56 cm$^{-1}$ and 1.62 cm$^{-1}$ from the anharmonic fit, respectively.
+Figure \ref{fig3} presents the temperature dependence of the in-plane and the out-of-plane phonon modes of Bi$_{2}$Te$_{3}$ in the heterostructure.
+Unlike pristine Bi$_{2}$Te$_{3}$ (see the inset of Figure \ref{fig3}a and \ref{fig3}c) \cite{buchenau2020temperature}, at/around 60 K, respective phonon modes, E$_{g}^{2} $ (see Figure \ref{fig3}a) and A$_{1g}^{2} $ (see Figure \ref{fig3}c), show clear deviation ($\bigtriangleup\omega_{5 K}$) of 1.56 cm$^{-1}$ and 1.62 cm$^{-1}$ from the anharmonic fit, respectively.
 Regarding linewidth, while E$_{g}^{2}$ mode shows slight deviation ($\sim$ 0.56 cm$^{-1}$) in the phonon behaviour around 60 K (see Figure \ref{fig3}b), no such abrupt changes were observed for A$_{1g}^{2}$ mode (see Figure \ref{fig3}d).
 Theoretically, spin-phonon coupling can be introduced as spin susceptibility ($\chi_M$) in the phonon self energy (SE) which consists of the real (frequency shift) and the imaginary part (line broadening) ($\Delta(\omega_{j}(q),T)+i\Gamma(\omega_{j}(q),T)$), analogous to modification due to electron-phonon coupling \cite{buchenau2020temperature}.
-On account of this, from our result, a clear departure of $\chi_M$ from the usual phonon behavior in the Bi$_{2}$Te$_{3}$ connected to hybrid can be identified at/around 60K (see Figure S6(a), (b)).
+On account of this, from our result, a clear departure of $\chi_M$ from the usual phonon behavior in the Bi$_{2}$Te$_{3}$ can be identified at/around 60 K in the heterostructure (see Figure S6(a), (b)).
+Thickness dependent Raman measurements were done on Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructures (HS-2, HS-3) with temperature ranging from 5 K to 300 K. The coupling strength was observed to be high for the heterostructure consisting of thick-layer Bi$_{2}$Te$_{3}$ and FePS$_{3}$.
+Strength of spin-phonon coupling of Raman modes of Bi$_{2}$Te$_{3}$ decreases with the reduction of thickness (see fig. S8) of individual material as observed in \cite{PRMTI-AFM}.
+In the heterostructure, with reduced thickness, surface phonon polariton is red shifted and as a result, it becomes off-resonant with antiferromagnetic magnon, which, in-turn, reduces the coupling strength of the hybridized quasi-particle.
+The deviation from the phonon anharmonicity $\Delta\omega$ (related to square of magnetization) decreases with lowering the thickness of Bi$_{2}$Te$_{3}$ and FePS$_{3}$ in heterostructures.
+In the case of HS-1, the value of $\Delta\omega$ is close to 1.21 which is higher than the recorded values for HS-2 ($\Delta\omega$ $\sim$ 0.69) and HS-3 (($\Delta\omega$ $\sim$ 0.57) for the in-plane and out-of-plane Raman modes of Bi$_{2}$Te$_{3}$.
+The deviation ($\Delta\omega$) is more prominent in out-of-plane mode (A$_{1g}^{2}$) of Bi$_{2}$Te$_{3}$ in case of few layer heterostructure (see fig. S8(d)) since Bi and Te atoms vibrate perpendicularly to the layer surface for A$_{1g}^{2}$ mode \cite{Nano-Bi2Te3}.
+The coupling strength decreases but the characteristic temperature for spin-phonon coupling of Bi$_{2}$Te$_{3}$ remains invariant ($\sim$ 60 K) with reduction of thickness (see fig. S8).
+The robustness of spin-phonon coupling of Bi$_{2}$Te$_{3}$ in Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure (HS-4, HS-5) could be destroyed by inserting hexagonal boron nitride (hBN) in between Bi$_{2}$Te$_{3}$ and FePS$_{3}$ (see Figure \ref{fig5}).
+The insulating nature of the FePS$_{3}$ with highly transparent hBN \cite{nguyen2020visibility} in the middle of the stacked assembly make the laser penetration depth very large (also recognizable under optical microscope), which in turn facilitates the recording of the characteristic Raman modes of individual materials even in bulk thicknesses (see Figure \ref{fig5}(b)).
+No such phonon anomaly (independent of the thickness of hBN) was observed in the in-plane and out-of-plane Raman modes of Bi$_{2}$Te$_{3}$ (see Figure \ref{fig5}(c), (d)), similar to the case of isolated Bi$_{2}$Te$_{3}$.